Skip to main content

 EPA Region 9 Clean Water Indian Set-Aside (CWISA) Emerging Contaminant (EC) Project Proposal Form.

-• EPA Fact Sheet: Available Funding to Support Wastewater Infrastructure Addressing Emerging Contaminants (pdf) (828.4 KB, November 2024)
+• EPA Region 9 Fact Sheet: Available Funding to Support Wastewater Infrastructure Addressing Emerging Contaminants (pdf) (234.82 KB, September 2025)

-This fact sheet describes the available funding and in-kind services for federally recognized Tribes within EPA Region 9 to address emerging contaminants (ECs) in wastewater under the Bipartisan Infrastructure Law (BIL).
+This fact sheet describes the available funding and in-kind services for federally recognized Tribes within EPA Region 9 to address emerging contaminants (ECs) in wastewater under the Infrastructure Investment and Jobs Act (IIJA).

 Other Funding Opportunities